Dynamics of being: Dynamics and Catalytic states

 Reflect on dual role of perception-conception—observation and inference—in knowing and transformation (perception and conception, which include feeling and emotion, constitute mental content; here conception is the free part of mental content.)
 This dual may be transcended perhaps in states of greater awareness, especially peaks of realization; and it is in such states, should they be achieved, that it will be seen (known) whether the concept (in the general sense of mental content) emerges as simple perception

-Deployment of the dynamics
+Deployment of the mechanics

 The catalytic states are states of heightened receptivity to and action in the light of inner and external data (including the less than conscious and active creation of idea and its further body extension as transformation)

 The history of transformation is a brief review of ideas and ways of transformation or that may be instrumental in transformation.
 Traditions of East and West to the present day are included.
-These traditions may be deployed as they are; they may also provide enhancement and elaboration of the dynamics and further data on catalytic states
+These traditions may be deployed as they are; they may also provide enhancement and elaboration of the mechanics and further data on catalytic states

 Catalytic states and modes of transformation